michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 15. And the firepans, and the bowls, and such things as were of gold, in gold, and of silver, in silver, the captain of the guard took away.

-16. The two pillars, one sea, and the bases which Solomon had made for the house of the Lord; the brass of all these vessels was without weight.one…: Heb. the one sea
+16. The two pillars, one sea, and the bases which Solomon had made for the house of the Lord; the brass of all these vessels was without weight.

 17. The height of the one pillar was eighteen cubits, and the chapiter upon it was brass: and the height of the chapiter three cubits; and the wreathen work, and pomegranates upon the chapiter round about, all of brass: and like unto these had the second pillar with wreathen work.

-18. And the captain of the guard took Seraiah the chief priest, and Zephaniah the second priest, and the three keepers of the door:door: Heb. threshold
+18. And the captain of the guard took Seraiah the chief priest, and Zephaniah the second priest, and the three keepers of the door:

-19. And out of the city he took an officer that was set over the men of war, and five men of them that were in the king’s presence, which were found in the city, and the principal scribe of the host, which mustered the people of the land, and threescore men of the people of the land that were found in the city:officer: or, eunuchwere in…: Heb. saw the king’s faceprincipal…: or, scribe of the captain of the host
+19. And out of the city he took an officer that was set over the men of war, and five men of them that were in the king’s presence, which were found in the city, and the principal scribe of the host, which mustered the people of the land, and threescore men of the people of the land that were found in the city:

 20. And Nebuzar–adan captain of the guard took these, and brought them to the king of Babylon to Riblah: